Mr. Dugan: History

 Mr. Dugan had been scheduled for a March 11, 1979, premiere, and was heavily promoted by CBS, complete with ads and listings in TV Guide and other publications.
-However, a special screening for real black members of Congress proved to be an unmitigated disaster, as several members of the Congressional Black Caucus criticized the show.
+However, a special screening for actual black members of Congress proved to be an unmitigated disaster, as several members of the Congressional Black Caucus criticized the show.
 The sitcom was especially galling for freshman Congressman William Gray III, who, like the fictional Dugan, represented a district in Philadelphia: "The impact would be disastrous, showing a congressman who was a silly, incompetent man ruled by his staff."
 Lear subsequently pulled the plug on Mr. Dugan, saying, "We have not yet totally fulfilled our intention for the series."

 The concept was eventually reworked again into the short-lived series, Hanging In, which aired on CBS in the summer of 1979.